-Open Lab requirement: For a final grade for this course, each student must show evidence of having completed five (5) lumbo-pelvic examinations and the appropriate corrective adjustment(s) attempts using Gonstead protocol.
-They must be signed off by a supervising doctor during the quarter either in OPEN LAB or during your scheduled lab with prior permission by the lab instructor and if time permits.
+Open Lab requirement: For a final grade for this course, each student must show evidence of having completed five (5) pelvic, lumbar, thoracic and/or cervical examinations and the appropriate corrective adjustment(s) using Gonstead protocol.
+They must be signed off by a supervising doctor during the quarter either in OPEN LAB, or during your scheduled lab with prior permission by the lab instructor and if time permits.
 This requirement must be completed to pass the course.
 The requirement must be completed on at least four (4) different people.
-Two student encounters that include the history-taking and examination procedures of the Open Lab must be completed by the date of the student's lab midterm.
-When Vertebral Subluxation Complex (VSC) findings permit, and if the student CMR is current, the student patient may be adjusted in accordance with Open Lab SOAP policy and procedure.
-The required five (5) must be completed by end of week 10.
+A total of eight (8) Open labs will be required, a maximum of two (2) can be set-up only, and will be required to be completed at various times during the quarter.
+The required eight (8) must be completed by end of week 10.